genzellab/CBD/README.md

 _**Delta and Spindle event analysis:**_

-The following steps may be implemented to detect delta events from the signal recorded from the hippocampal (HPC) region:
+The following steps may be implemented to prepare the data for detecting delta events from the signal recorded from the hippocampal (HPC) region:

   1. Compute filter parameters ```b ``` (transfer coefficients in the numerator) and ```a``` (transfer coefficients in the denominator), for filtering with a butterworth filter with a cut-off frequency of 1 to 6  Hz.
   2. Use ```clean_dataset.m ```, with the necessary inputs, to filter the raw signal data and store in the folder, as specified by ```results_dir```.
   3. Use ```align_dataset.m ``` (with inputs as obtained from the previous step), to compute the variables: ```signals``` (the aligned EEG data), ```sleep_states``` (the aligned sleep states), ```signals_indexes``` (the indices corresponding to the signal recording, along time) and ```bins_num``` (the number of bins possible based on the bin size specified).
 Export the output variables  as ```forDelta.mat```.

- The following steps may be implemented to detect spindle events from the signal recorded from the prefrontal cortex (PFC) region:
+ The following steps may be implemented to prepare the data for detecting spindle events from the signal recorded from the prefrontal cortex (PFC) region:

   1. Compute filter parameters ```b``` (transfer coefficients in the numerator) and ```a``` (transfer coefficients in the denominator), for filtering with a butterworth filter with a cut-off frequency of 9 to 20  Hz.
   2. Use ```clean_dataset.m ```, with the necessary inputs, to filter the raw signal data and store in the folder, as specified by ```results_dir```.
   3. Use ```align_dataset.m ``` (with inputs as obtained from the previous step), to compute the variables: ```signals``` (the aligned EEG data), ```sleep_states``` (the aligned sleep states), ```signals_indexes``` (the indices corresponding to the signal recording, along time) and ```bins_num``` (the number of bins possible based on the bin size specified).
 Export the output variables, together, as ```forSpindles.mat```.

+The script ```DeltaSpindleDetection.m``` can be run to detect delta and spindle events from the ```.mat``` data.
+The events detected is then saved, as specified in the script.

-To analyse these ```.mat``` datasets, the script ```delta_spindle_extract.m``` may be run next.
-The charateristics of the delta events and the spindle events will be exported as excel sheets "DeltaChara.xls" and "SpindleChara.xls", respectively.
+The script ```delta_spindle_extract.m``` should be run next to export the charateristics of the delta events and the spindle events as the excel sheets "DeltaChara.xls" and "SpindleChara.xls", respectively.

-Additionally, data regarding time-bins & NREM bouts durations will be exported as "Recording_duration.xls", and the delta event counts will be exported as "DeltaCount_split.xls".
+Additionally, data regarding time-bins & NREM bouts durations will be exported as "Recording_duration.xls", and the delta event counts will be exported as "DeltaCount_split.xls", when the ```DeltaSpindleDetection.m``` script is run.